AChezick/Capstone2/README.md

 ### Next Steps
 There are more features which can be extracted from the raw data which might be helpful.
 Specifically aspects of when someone signed up for an event and if they attended.

+#### Models to try
+Since this data is no descriptive black-box models are OK to use.
+Implementing and optimizating a neural network is likely to produce good results.
+Learning how to use XDGBoost is also likely to improve perdiction score.